-Risk transition analysis was focused on cod and pollock species in the Bering Sea under scenarios that include status quo Ecosystem Based measures including a limit on total groundfish yields (Holsman et al., 2020).
-These fisheries represent the largest (pollock) and one of the most valuable (Pacific cod) fisheries in the US.
-Warming temperatures and change in sea ice, circulation and shifts in trophic pathways to less energy efficient food chains (Huntington et al., 2020; Survan et al., 2021) were used to drive changes in survival (predation), growth, and recruitment under future scenarios, and subsequent catch.
+Risk transition analysis was focused on cod and pollock species in the Bering Sea under scenarios that include status quo ecosystembased measures including a limit on total groundfish yields (Holsman et al., 2020).
+These fisheries represent the largest (pollock), and one of the most valuable (Pacific cod), fisheries in the USA.
+Warming temperatures and change in sea ice, circulation and shifts in trophic pathways to less energy-efficient food chains (Huntington et al., 2020; Suryan et al., 2021) were used to drive changes in survival (predation), growth and recruitment, as well as subsequent catch, under future scenarios.